LasseIshoi/SportScienceBlog/content/authors/admin/_index.md

 title: Lasse Ishøi
 ---

 I am an aspiring researcher, physiotherapist, and sports scientist with a great interest in hip/groin and hamstring injuries, and data analytics.
-I am part of the Sports Orthopedic Research Center - Copenhagen (SORC-C) at Hvidovre Hospital; an International Olympic Committee (IOC) research center centered around prevention, diagnostics and treatment of musculoskeletal problems.
+I am currently studying for a PhD at the [Sports Orthopedic Research Center - Copenhagen (SORC-C)](https://www.hvidovrehospital.dk/sorc-c/Pages/default.aspx) at Hvidovre Hospital; an International Olympic Committee (IOC) research center centered around prevention, diagnostics and treatment of musculoskeletal problems.

-I am a PhD student in SORC-C focusing on non-operative treatment of young patients with activity-related longstanding hip and groin pain as well as evaluating outcomes following hip arthroscopy.

-I serve as the Head of Sport Science in Football Club Nordsjælland (FCN), a Danish premier league football club with associated youth academies in Denmark and Ghana (rated as one of the world’s best academies according to Scouted Football (https://www.scoutedftbl.com/best-young-football-players/academies/), where I focus on structured data collection and associated analyses to support physical trainers and physiotherapists.
+I also serve as the Head of Sport Science in [Football Club Nordsjælland](https://www.fcn.dk), a Danish premier league football club with associated youth academies in Denmark and Ghana (rated as one of the world’s best academies according to [Scouted Football](https://www.scoutedftbl.com/best-young-football-players/academies/), where I focus on structured data collection and associated analyses to support physical trainers and physiotherapists.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.